Table of Contents

 President Herbert Hoover oversaw the first BOP, tasking it with "management and regulation of all Federal penal and correctional institutions."
 At that time there were only 11 federal prisons to manage.
 By 1940 it grew to 24 institutions and 24,360 inmates incarcerated in the federal prison system.

 Alaska is the only state that retains jurisdiction over their correctional system.
 They declared this independence on January 3, 1959.
 Before that, the BOP managed their inmates.
+All information about federal inmates can be found through the federal prison inmate search tool online.

 Federal prison inmates are people who have committed federal crimes and broken strict felony laws.
 Many are quite dangerous and violent and will end up in facilities best equipped to handle them during their stay.